“He is an exceptional player who fully understands the jazz language and is fully conversant with all genres of the music. ”

 TIM WHALEN BIO

-Tim Whalen is an in-demand jazz pianist / composer / arranger living in Washington, DC.
-His passion and dedication to his art come through in everything he touches, and he has been blessed with opportunities to write and play music with some incredible people.
-He has played all over the United States, Japan and Europe in many different musical situations, and has written music for everything from jazz duos to orchestras.
+Tim Whalen is highly versatile jazz pianist, keyboard player, composer, arranger, and teacher living in Washington, DC.
+His passion and dedication to his art shines in everything he touches, and he’s been blessed with opportunities to write and play music with some incredible people.
+He’s played all over the United States, Japan and Europe in many different musical situations, and has written music for everything from jazz duos to orchestras.

-Since moving to Washington DC in late 2010, Tim has become an in-demand pianist and arranger on the DC jazz scene, and has played with the finest musicians in the area, including Lena Seikaly, Tommy Cecil, Chuck Redd, Paul Pieper, Tedd Baker, Lyle Link, Kenny Rittenhouse, Kris Funn, Elijah Jamal Balbed, Donvonte McCoy, Victor Provost, Mark Prince, Zack Pride, Tom Baldwin, Paul Langosch, The Bohemian Caverns Jazz Orchestra, and others.
-He is also now starting to make his own mark on DC’s rich and diverse music scene as a bandleader.
-His septet and quintet have enjoyed sold out audience at venues such as Twins Jazz, the Smithsonian, and the Strathmore Music Center.
+Since moving to Washington DC in late 2010, Tim has been a key contributor to the DC jazz scene, and has played with the finest musicians in the area, including Lena Seikaly, Tommy Cecil, Chuck Redd, Paul Pieper, Tedd Baker, Lyle Link, Kenny Rittenhouse, Kris Funn, Elijah Jamal Balbed, Donvonte McCoy, Victor Provost, Mark Prince, Zack Pride, Tom Baldwin, Paul Langosch, The Bohemian Caverns Jazz Orchestra, and others.
+He’s also ranks as one of DC’s most respected and successful bandleaders.
+His groups have presented sold out concerts at venues such as Blues Alley, The Kennedy Center, Twins Jazz, the Smithsonian, and the Strathmore Music Center.

-Beyond the Washington, DC area, Tim has been blessed with opportunities to play music with some incredible people, including David “Fathead” Newman, Ernie Adams, Wessell Anderson, Ambrose Akinmusire, Jon Hendricks, Vic Juris, Richard Davis, Dennis Irwin, Tim Ries, Clyde Stubblefield, Jackie Allen, Ben Sidran, Jorge Drexler, Marcus Belgrave, and Andy Martin.
+Beyond the Washington, DC area, Tim has played with David “Fathead” Newman, Ernie Adams, Wessell Anderson, Ambrose Akinmusire, Jon Hendricks, Vic Juris, Richard Davis, Dennis Irwin, Tim Ries, Clyde Stubblefield, Jackie Allen, Ben Sidran, Jorge Drexler, Marcus Belgrave, and Andy Martin.

 “I have worked with Tim for over a decade and know him to be a